 Plans are only successful if you follow through.
-Keeping your financial information and goals spread across many platforms makes saving complicated.
-That’s where My-Fi can help.
-It's a finance tracker available available through HawaiiUSA's Online Banking and Mobile Banking.
+Keeping your financial information and goals spread across paper or multiple platforms makes saving complicated.
+Easily create a new Savings Goal within HawaiiUSA's Digital Banking.

 Tip #4: Cut costs where you can

 Spend smarter to stay within budget.
 It sounds simple, but you'll need to practice self-restraint.
 By nixing one unnecessary expense, you can put the money you save toward your financial goals.
 What should you cut back on?
 Think about what you're trying to achieve and if purchasing this item will hold you back.
 With a defined goal in mind, it's easier to determine what's a priority and what can wait.
 Do yourself a favor - avoid purchases that don’t improve your financial health and wellness.